• Skip to main content

 My black beans and rice will never be the same ever since discovering homemade sazon seasoning!
 I can't even explain the depth of addiction I have for this blend.
 The flavors are bold, the color is vibrant and my pallet is forever grateful.

-Living in Southern California, we have the best of the best Mexican food, but Puerto Rican flavors are truly special.
+Having lived in Southern California, we saw the best of the best Mexican food, but Puerto Rican flavors are truly special.
 I have to dedicate this sazon inspiration to Ida from Sweets and Beyond.
-She has a You Tube cooking channel with authentic Puerto Rican dishes that are out of this world!
-So far I have made her sazon and sofrito with a one pot chicken dish and I have plans to make adobo and mofongo...Mmm...
+She has a Youtube cooking channel with authentic Puerto Rican dishes that are out of this world!

 Sazon recipe is a blend of Latin spices, including achiote, cumin, oregano and garlic powder.